Holmes-GU/Video-Understannding/README.md

 # STFLFNet
-Code for paper ‘Learning Spatial-Temporal Features and Feature Fusion for One-stage Video Understanding’ will be available soon!
+Code for paper ‘Learning Spatial-Temporal Features and Feature Fusion for One-stage Video Understanding’ will be made available soon!